anc5c07/anc5c07-site/_posts/2023-12-20-jointmeeting.md

 Single-Member District meetings are:
 - optional outreach efforts by Commissioners
 - per cultural norms, a precondition to bring official actions to 5B and 5C
-- a chance to discuss issues with their immediate constituents
+- a chance for Commissioners to discuss issues with their immediate constituents
 - not a venue for any official actions
 - more common in some parts of DC than others